anaxisa/anaxisa.github.io/README.md

         "Summary" = c(
           "Number of articles in user list:",
           "Number cited by articles in PMC:",
-          "Number not cited or not in PMC:"
+          "Number not cited or cited by articles not in PMC:"
         ),
         "Count" = c(res1, res2, res3)
       )